Ratnakar-Android/MLApp/README.md

 GutHub repo contains:

-1. Android App
+1. Image processing sdk based on ML kit.
-2. Testing Framework
+2. Sample App.
-3. Sdk (Framework which is internally using Android ML kit)
+3. Sdk flow document.

 Fyi : For testing the feature we have stored image internally and reading text and detecting face from that,